folio-org/folio-sample-modules/simple-vertx/README.md

       -jar okapi-core/target/okapi-core-fat.jar dev
 ```

-You also need to define a tenant, and have the hello module running.
+You also need to define a tenant, and have the folio-hello-vertx module running.
 If you do
 not want to follow the instructions in its README, the easiest way is to use
-the `runhello.sh` script that comes with the hello module.
+the `runhello.sh` script that comes with the folio-hello-vertx module.

 ```
     cd .../folio-sample-modules/hello-vertx